techidaily/site-win11/source/_posts/essential-advice-to-supercharge-your-wsl-2-and-docker-use.md

  However, in some cases, a container might allocate a lot of excess memory, causing critical OS processes to crash.
 You’re more likely to experience this when using database containers or a caching microservice.

  Fortunately, you can configure Docker containers to limit the system memory and CPU usage.
 You should always be careful while configuring the system memory, even a minor mistake can have significant consequences.
-You can refer to the[official Docker documentation](https://docs.docker.com/config/containers/resource%5Fconstraints/) for a more detailed guide on limiting the memory and CPU resources consumed by a Docker container.
+You can refer to the [official Docker documentation](https://docs.docker.com/config/containers/resource%5Fconstraints/) for a more detailed guide on limiting the memory and CPU resources consumed by a Docker container.

 ## 6\.
 Recover Cached Memory